 What resources will Vulcan provide to support the finalists’ development of their plans and resulting applications?

-Vulcan and SAFE will provide guidance and counsel to cities as they complete their applications.
+Vulcan and the Electrification Coalition will provide guidance and counsel to cities as they complete their applications.
 They will also provide resources, likely to include best practices, sample case studies, webinars and in-person consultations.
 Vulcan and SAFE will also assist the cities in proposing applications that are best suited to meet Vulcan’s criteria and priorities.

 What kind of technical assistance will Vulcan and the U.S. DOT offer?